dnlbowers/battleships/README.md

 In this way, we have four separate object types which belong to one another but are also distinct in the same two players, the boards they use, and the ships they place are all related but separate in a real-life game of battleships.
 ![Object creation diagram](docs/flowcharts/objects.drawio.png)

-### ***Firing Rounds:***
+### ***Firing Round:***
 After creating all the objects, it's time to bring them to life and interact.
 The firing round method from the Game object is called using both player objects as parameters.

-The above method runs on repeat using a while loop until either player's objects board has no more ships afloat.
+The firing round method runs on repeat using a while loop until either player's objects board has no more ships afloat.
 It uses constructors to call the instance methods of the player and their board to take a guess, cross-reference their opponent's board to display the result (hit or miss).

 After each player's turn, it checks the number of ships still afloat on the opponent's board.
 If zero ships are left on the opponent's board, the game prints a win statement to announce who won and breaks the while loop; the game gets restarted by deleting the player objects, clearing the screen, and returning the user to the welcome screen.